SAT Score Calculator

 How Digital SAT Scoring Works

-The Digital SAT consists of two sections: Reading & Writing (54 questions) and Math (44 questions), for a total of 98 questions.
-Each correct answer earns one raw score point with no penalty for wrong answers.
+The Digital SAT has two sections: Reading & Writing (54 questions) and Math (44 questions) — 98 total.
+Each correct answer earns one raw point with no penalty for wrong answers.

 Raw Score (correct answers) → Scaled Score (200–800 per section) → Total (400–1600)